 SCD is mainly found in (but is not exclusive to) tropical and subtropical populations, and those whose ancestry derives from such locations.
 It’s traditionally been thought that the sickle cell mutation occurred spontaneously in more than one location, and that positive selection pressures allowed it to take hold and flourish.

-The reason for this is that possession of one mutated copy of the haemoglobin gene (also known as the sickle cell trait) is an advantage in areas high in malaria, as it confers a degree of resistance to the disease by mitigating the severity of its symptoms.
+The possible reason for this is that possession of one mutated copy of the haemoglobin gene (also known as the sickle cell trait) is an advantage in areas high in malaria, as it confers a degree of resistance to the disease by mitigating the severity of its symptoms.

 However, researchers have now discovered that this mutation can be tracked back to a child in Africa more than 7,000 years ago.
 This information might help doctors classify severity of cases and provide better care.